deepaksood619/deepaksood619.github.io/docs/cloud/aws/storage/amazon-s3-storage-classes.md

 S3 Standard-IA is for data that is accessed less frequently, but requires rapid access when needed.
 S3 Standard-IA offers the high durability, high throughput, and low latency of S3 Standard, with a low per GB storage price and per GB retrieval charge.
 This combination of low cost and high performance make S3 Standard-IA ideal for long-term storage, backups, and as a data store for disaster recovery files.
 You can configure S3 storage classes at the object level, and a single bucket can contain objects stored across S3 Standard, S3 Intelligent-Tiering, S3 Standard-IA, and S3 One Zone-IA.
 You can also use S3 Lifecycle policies to automatically transition objects between storage classes without any application changes.

-#### Key features:
+#### Key features

 - Infrequently accessed data that needs millisecond access
 - Same low latency and high throughput performance of S3 Standard
 - Designed to deliver 99.9% availability with an [availability SLA](https://aws.amazon.com/s3/sla/) of 99%

 ### Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA)